Zambia

 Inclusive governance

-In 2014, the government of Zambia approved the National Planning and Budgeting Policy in order to improve public sector responsiveness, transparency and accountability.
-A main feature of the policy the development of a more inclusive planning and budgeting process which increases the participation of stakeholders at all levels of governance.
-As part of this process, the government established several consultative and advisory structures.
-These the National Development Coordinating Committee at the national level and the Provincial and District Development Coordinating Committees at the sub-national levels.
-For instance, the National Development Coordinating Committee includes representation from the private sector, trade unions, civil society and faith-based organisations, academia and the youth organization.
-However, this consultative structure lacks a clear gender focus, a clear challenge for Zambia as it is categorized as a most gender unequal country in the 2019 UN Human Development Report.
-In addition, there is a lack of policy instruments to improve gender imbalances in the Area of corporate governance.
+In 2014 the government of Zambia approved the National Planning and Budgeting Policy in order to improve public sector responsiveness, transparency and accountability.
+A main feature of the policy is the development of a more inclusive planning and budgeting process which increases the participation of stakeholders at all levels of governance through establishing new consultative and advisory structures.
+Consultation is facilitated at the national level by the National Development Coordinating Committee, and at sub-national level by Provincial and District Development Coordinating Committees.
+For instance, the National Development Coordinating Committee includes representation from the private sector, trade unions, civil society and faith-based organisations, academia and the youth organizations.

-In 2014, the government of Zambia approved the National Planning and Budgeting Policy in order to improve public sector responsiveness, transparency and accountability.
-A main feature of the policy the development of a more inclusive planning and budgeting process which increases the participation of stakeholders at all levels of governance.
-As part of this process, the government established several consultative and advisory structures.
-These the National Development Coordinating Committee at the national level and the Provincial and District Development Coordinating Committees at the sub-national levels.
-For instance, the National Development Coordinating Committee includes representation from the private sector, trade unions, civil society and faith-based organisations, academia and the youth organization.
-However, this consultative structure lacks a clear gender focus, a clear challenge for Zambia as it is categorized as a most gender unequal country in the 2019 UN Human Development Report.
-In addition, there is a lack of policy instruments to improve gender imbalances in the Area of corporate governance.
+In 2014 the government of Zambia approved the National Planning and Budgeting Policy in order to improve public sector responsiveness, transparency and accountability.
+A main feature of the policy is the development of a more inclusive planning and budgeting process which increases the participation of stakeholders at all levels of governance through establishing new consultative and advisory structures.
+Consultation is facilitated at the national level by the National Development Coordinating Committee, and at sub-national level by Provincial and District Development Coordinating Committees.
+For instance, the National Development Coordinating Committee includes representation from the private sector, trade unions, civil society and faith-based organisations, academia and the youth organizations.

 SDG business strategy